zeebe-io/enhancements/ZEP008-hot-backup.md

 #### On Restore
 When restoring from a backup
-- Delete all records with position > checkpointPosition (including the command at the checkpointPosition.)
+- Delete all records with position > checkpointPosition

-- Write new record `Restore backupId` at the checkpointPosition
+> NOTE: If we copy the exact records to the backup storage, we don't have to do anything extra while restoring.
+But for simplifying the backup taking process, we allow the backup to contain extra records which we cleanup during restore.

-Note:- Restore process should be completed before any normal operation of Zeebe including raft leader election.
+> Restore process should be completed before any normal operation of Zeebe including raft leader election.
 No new records should be written to the log before restore process is completed.

 ### Edge cases and failure scenarios